stuartpullinger/bmx/README.md

 |Attributes: shorthand for `class`| `<div class="col-sm-8 col-md-7 py-4">` | `+div .col_sm_8 .col_md_7 .py_4` | *.classname* Underscores are transposed to dashes |
 |Composing tags and content| `<h1>The Title</h1>`| `+h1 +"The Title" -h1` | *Mnemonic: think string concatenation ie. "Hello " + "World!"*|

+### MarkupSafe
+`bmx` uses MarkupSafe to escape HTML from strings.
+If you are sure that you don't want to escape the HTML in a string, you can wrap it in a Markup object and the string will be included as-is.

 ## Autoformatters

 ### Black